 "No sweetie, you are not going to jail.
 We are just trying to figure out what happened out there in the woods."
 The cop said and she shifted on her haunches, slipping her skinny legs out from under her to sit properly on the bed crossing her legs, and she rested her arms on her knees cocking her head to the side and thinking.

 "I'm scared."
-She said in a little voice all the maturity of the last few moment slipping away to reveal the vulnerable child that she truly was, the cop tilted his head and smiled at her gently.
+She said in a little voice, all the maturity of the last few moments slipping away to reveal the vulnerable child that she truly was.
+The cop tilted his head and smiled at her gently.

 "I know sweetie, I know.
 No one is going to hurt you here, and soon someone is going to pick you up and take you home.
 Do you have a mommy that can come get you?"
 The cop asked, and Lilliana looked down at the blanket.

 "Dead."
 She said tersely, and the word echoed around the room like a gunshot.